stsikata/shopping-cart/README.md

 ## Setup

 In your local repository's root directory, create a new file called ".env".

 Update the contents of the ".env" file to specify your local sales tax (in decimal form):

     TAX_RATE = "0.065"

+Update the contents of the ".env" file to specify your sendgrid API key:

+    SENDGRID_API_KEY = "alkdjsl2498274js"

+Update the contents of the ".env" file to specify your sender's email address:

+    SENDER_ADDRESS = "soandso@gmail.com"

+Update the contents of the ".env" file to specify your sendgrid email template:

+    SENDGRID_TEMPLATE_ID = "adjsdlk891293"

 ## Usage